front-commerce/developers.front-commerce.com/website/blog/2018-09-28-prototype-ecommerce-applications-with-front-commerce-lite.md

 - convince your boss,
 - or win projects by building a <abbr title="Proof of Concept">PoC</abbr>.

-Of course, Front-Commerce has much more features and things that you maybe have not yet think about… that is why we think it is more mature than other solutions.
+Because of its maturity, Front-Commerce has much more features and things that you maybe have not yet think about.
 We have made some opinionated choices, and we recommend you to read the
 [What it is **NOT** section](https://github.com/front-commerce/front-commerce-lite#what-it-is-not) of its README for more details.